 On November 15, 2016 (the "Closing Date"), Semtech Corporation, with certain of its domestic subsidiaries as guarantors (the "Guarantors"), entered into the amended and restated credit facility with the lenders party thereto ("Lenders"), and HSBC Bank USA, National Association, as administrative agent and as swing line lender and letter of credit issuer (the "Credit Agreement").
 The Credit Agreement amended and restated the Company's prior credit agreement.
 The Company accounted for the Credit Agreement as a debt modification.
-Pursuant to the Credit Agreement, the Lenders provided the Company with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in an aggregate initial principal amount of \$150.0 million (the "Term Loans") and revolving credit commitments in an aggregate principal amount of \$250.0 million (the "Revolving Commitments may be used to obtain letters of credit, up to \$25.0 million of the Revolving Commitments may be used to obtain revolving loans, and up to \$40.0 million of the Revolving Commitments may be used to obtain revolving loans and letters of credit in certain currencies other than U.S. Dollars.
+Pursuant to the Credit Agreement, the Lenders provided the Company with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in an aggregate initial principal amount of \$150.0 million (the "Term Loans") and revolving credit commitments in an aggregate principal amount of \$250.0 million (the "Revolving Commitments").
+Up to \$40.0 million of the Revolving Commitments may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Commitments may be used to obtain revolving loans and letters of credit in certain currencies other than U.S. Dollars.
 Each of the Term Loans and the Revolving Commitments is scheduled to mature on November 12, 2021.
-As of April 30, 2017, there were no amounts outstanding under the letters of credit, swing line loans and alternative currency sub-facilities.
+As of October 29, 2017, there were no amounts outstanding under the letters of credit, swing line loans and alternative currency sub facilities.